JulienRobberechts/nodejs-test-double-guide/readme.md

 **Test doubles creator**: We are arriving at our main subject: test doubles.
 In this section we are only talking about the way to provide spies and stubs.
 Full test doubles are often used with javascript module interception but it's an add-on.
-The main libraries are: Jest, Sinon, Jasmine, Testdouble (the library, not the concept).
+The mains libraries are: Jest, Sinon, Jasmine, Testdouble (the library, not the concept).

 **Module interception libraries**: This type of library will help you to replace a module dependency in your javascript.
 Each one has a very different way of doing it.
 Module interception is sometimes named: 'Dependency mocking', 'overriding dependencies during testing', 'mocking of Node.js modules', 'mock require statements in Node.js'.